Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties

 are absolutely convergent for all $n$.

-Moreover, there exists $N\geq 0$ (depends on the level of $f$, i.e. the open compact subgroup $K'\subset G(F)$ where $f$ is right $K'$-invariant) such that both integrals are equal to each other and are independent of $n$ for $n>N$. \end{lem} Thus, we may use
+Moreover, there exists $N\geq 0$ (depends on the level of $f$, i.e. the open compact subgroup $K'\subset G(F)$ where $f$ is right $K'$-invariant) such that both integrals are equal to each other and are independent of $n$ for $n>N$. \end{lem}